marlencrabapple/Twilio-Verify-Client/README.md

 # Twilio::Verify::Client #
-A client for a limited subset of Twilio's SMS verification API.
+A client for a limited subset of Twilio's SMS verification JSON REST API.

 ## Example Usage ##
 ```